San Diego State vs. Towson NCAA Football Odds, Plays and Insights | September 25, 2021

-The San Diego State Aztecs (3-0) are heavily favored by 23.5 points against the FCS Towson Tigers on Saturday, September 25, 2021 at San Diego County Credit Union Stadium.
-The contest's point total is 41.5.
+The San Diego State Aztecs (3-0) host the FCS Towson Tigers on Saturday, September 25, 2021 at San Diego County Credit Union Stadium.
+The Aztecs are heavily favored by 23.5 points in the game.
+The game's point total is 41.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.